Privilege from Arrest

 The Privilege from Arrest Clause provides a Member of Congress a privilege from civil arrest only, but not from other civil processes.
 Even the privilege from civil arrest would be valid only while Congress is in session.

 Civil arrest is the physical detainment of a person, by lawful authority, to answer a civil demand against him.
 At the time the Constitution was adopted, civil arrests were common.
 Long v.
 Ansell (1934).
-The Framers likely feared this tool could be misused to interfere with the legislative process.
-Civil arrest is rarely, if ever, practiced, so this clause is virtually obsolete and has little application today.
+Following long-standing English practice, the Framers almost certainly saw the immunity as a method of protecting the legislative process.
+Today, civil arrest is rarely, if ever, practiced, so this clause is virtually obsolete and has little contemporary application.

 The Supreme Court, applying the Framers’ intent, later declared that the clause also did not provide any privilege from civil process.
 Long v.
 Ansell.
 Hence, civil litigants can compel Members of Congress to appear in a court of proper jurisdiction to defend against civil actions.
 Furthermore, the Court has so narrowly interpreted the clause that Members of Congress may even be compelled by subpoena to testify in criminal and civil actions while Congress is in session.